Publications

 School Discipline

-Representing Students in School Tribunals in Georgia Attorney Training Manual, Second Edition
+Representing Students in School Tribunals in Georgia Attorney Training Manual, Third Edition

 Effective Student Discipline: Keeping Kids in Class: An Assessment of Georgia's Public School Disciplinary Policies, Practices and Outcomes